 In any destination we visit, we make it a point to seek out castles, fortresses, and palaces.
 These fascinating relics of the past are sites imbued with stories and legends, and we love them.

 While there are castles across the globe, many of the world’s finest are tucked away in Europe.
 We recently asked some of our fellow travelers about their favorite French castles.
 There are many opulent chateaux dotted throughout the country of France that we would love to see.
+(And in France, many of these castles are synonymous with wine production, like in the famous Bordeaux).

 Simply put, if there’s a castle to be explored, we’re there.
 And it seems we’re not alone in our love of castles.